Framing for a New Ceiling Fixture

 Working in the unfinished attic space above the new fixture location, measure the distance between the two nearest ceiling joists.
 Cut a 2x4 to this length and attach a new, fan-rated outlet box to the midpoint using deck screws.

-With the 2x4 and box assembled, hold them between the joists so the outlet box presses against the ceiling.
+With the 2x4 and box assembled, hold them between the joists so the outlet box presses against the back of the ceiling.
 Trace the outline of the box with a pencil to mark the hole.
 Remove the assembly and cut a hole along the trace line using a drywall saw for drywall or gypsum board plaster and a reciprocating saw for wood lath plaster.

 After cutting the hole, put the 2x4 between the joists again and set it so the outlet box sits flush with the finished ceiling surface.
 Have a helper hold a board over the outlet hole to support the box and keep it at the proper level while securing it in place with two, 3 inch deck screws through each joist.
 If needed, metal L-brackets may be added at the corners for more support.

 If no access is available from above you can work through the outlet hole to install a specially made, adjustable fan support.
 Using this method it can be difficult to secure the support and set the outlet box at the proper, finished level.
 An easier way to be sure of proper placement is to use the method here to install a wood frame.
 The ceiling must be cut to do this, after which the damage can be patched and/or covered with a decorative medallion.